-Your credit score has more than likely taken a hit after filing for bankruptcy – and now it’s time to rebuild.
-Here are nine ways to build your credit back up after filing for bankruptcy.
+Your credit score has more than likely taken a hit after filing for bankruptcy, and now it’s time to rebuild.
+Here are nine ways to build your credit back up, post-bankruptcy.

 If you’re like most people, you’ve realized Chapter 7 bankruptcy is not the end of the road but the start of a long and positive journey.

 After discharging your debts in court, you have the unique opportunity to reestablish your credit without an overwhelming financial burden weighing you down.